guttih/sheller/README.md

 # Sheller

+Download this extension from the [Visual Studio Code Marketplace](/items?itemName=sheller)

 This extension contains snippets and functions to help with writing bash scripts.
 It includes, menus, parse options, text coloring, declaring functions and using them.